-You want to organize a coding event as part of Meet and Code?
+You want to organise a coding event as part of Meet and Code?
 Or, you have participated at a Meet and Code event and want to learn more on IT and programming?

-You can find useful resources, presentations, tool kits and links in your local language and in English for the different stages of learning - from beginner to advanced – at the Meet and Code Inspiration Library.
+You can find useful resources, presentations, tool kits and links for the different stages of learning - from beginner to advanced at the Meet and Code Inspiration Library.

-Haus des Stiftens gGmbH accepts no liability for the content provided by third parties.
+Haus des Stiftens accepts no liability for the content provided by third parties.